tomcam/vuepress.github.io/cheatsheet.md

 # Text for the big green button:
 actionText: See our Menu →

-# Place big green button should link to.
+# Page big green button should link to.
 actionLink: ./menu.md
 ---
 ## Secondary title-less important thtn heroText